ckeditor/ckeditor4-docs/docs/features/exporttopdf/README.md

 This value is unique for each customer and can be found in the [CKEditor Ecosystem dashboard](https://dashboard.ckeditor.com).

 This is all.
-If you are having trouble in setting up Easy Image, please [contact us](https://ckeditor.com/contact/).
+If you are having trouble in setting up Export to PDF, please [contact us](https://ckeditor.com/contact/).

 ### Achieving the Best Results